Hamada92/todo_ddd/README.md

 # Notes

-1. in postman-test.json, the request to create a tag (POST localhost:3000/v1/api/tags), the test will pass the first time, but on consequent tries, it will return a 422 code since the api doesn't allow duplicate tag titles.
+in postman-test.json, the request to create a tag (POST localhost:3000/v1/api/tags), the test will pass the first time, but on consequent tries, it will return a 422 code since the api doesn't allow duplicate tag titles.

+# Improvements

+1. Implement sorting compliant with JSON:API.